MiguelB512/Election_Analysis/README.md

 ## Overview

-The purpose of this project was to analyze and summarize the election results for three Colorado counties and output the results into an easy to read text file.
+The purpose of this project was to analyze and summarize the election results from 2018 for three Colorado counties and output the results into an easy to read text file.
 When completed, the text file shows analytics such as votes per county, total votes, the winner of the election and more.
 The benefit of using code and computers to do the work for us is vastly greater than sitting and counting the votes by hand.
 Using Python, math equations and election results can be displayed in mere seconds.

 ## Election-Audit Results